NEANIAS-Space/LatentSpaceExplorer--Generator/README.md

 ## Training

-1. Choose one of the prepared config files in order to start
+1. Choose one of the prepared config files in order to start and copy it to the project root (near the `main.py` file)

     - [Convolutional Autoencoder](./docs/templates/cae.json)
     - [Convolutional Variational Autoencoder](./docs/templates/cvae.json)